laurashen/data-science-sequencing.github.io/lectures/lecture0.md

 ## Useful Resources

-1. Lawrence Hunter, [Molecular Biology for Computer Scientists](http://compbio.ucdenver.edu/hunter/01-Hunter.pdf) - An crisp write-up on the basics of biology which motivate, and provide insights into problems we discuss in class.
+1. Lawrence Hunter, [Molecular Biology for Computer Scientists](http://compbio.ucdenver.edu/hunter/01-Hunter.pdf) - A crisp write-up on the basics of biology which motivate, and provide insights into problems we discuss in class.
 This is written in a non-biologist friendly manner.

 3. Eric Lander, [Fundamentals of Biology, MIT Open Course Ware]( http://ocw.mit.edu/courses/biology/7-01sc-fundamentals-of-biology-fall-2011/) - Lectures covering the basics of biology.
 Very friendly to non-biologists.